Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEUUID.rst

 NA

-.. note :: A 4-character UUID will be 16 bits /
-    2 bytes long.
+.. note :: A 4-character UUID will be 16 bits / 2 bytes long.
 A 8-character UUID will be 32 bits / 4 bytes long.
 A 32-character UUID will be 128 bits / 16 bytes long.

-    “BLEUUID.h” must be included to use the class function.
+"BLEUUID.h" must be included to use the class function.